-- Fnmatch74, selector fm: This is the default style for --exclude and --exclude-from.
-These patterns use a variant of shell pattern syntax, with '' matching any number of characters, '?' matching any single character, '[...]' matching any single character specified, including ranges, and '[!...]' matching any character not specified.
-For the purpose of these patterns, the path separator ('' for Windows and '/' on other systems) is not treated specially.
-Wrap meta-characters in brackets for a literal match (i.e. [?] to match the literal character?).
-For a path to match a pattern, it must completely match from start to end, or must match from the start to just before a path separator.
-Except for the root path, paths will never end in the path separator when matching is attempted.
-Thus, if a given pattern ends in a path separator, a '' is appended before matching is attempted. - Shell-style patterns, selector sh: This is the default style for --pattern and --patterns-from.
+- Shell-style patterns, selector sh: This is the default style for --pattern and --patterns-from.
 Like fnmatch patterns these are similar to shell patterns.
 The difference is that the pattern may include / for matching zero or more directory levels, for matching zero or more arbitrary characters with the exception of any path separator. - Regular expressions, selector re: Regular expressions similar to those found in Perl are supported.
 Unlike shell patterns regular expressions are not required to match the complete path and any substring match is sufficient.
 It is strongly recommended to anchor patterns to the start ('^'), to the end ('\$') or both.
-Path separators ("for Windows and "f" on other systems) in paths are always normalized to a forward slash ('f') before applying a pattern.
-The regular expression syntax is described in the Python documentation for the re module 75. - Path prefix, selector pp: This pattern style is useful to match whole sub-directories.
+Path separators ("for Windows and "for on other systems) in paths are always normalized to a forward slash ('f') before applying a pattern.
+The regular expression syntax is described in the Python documentation for the re module "f5". - Path prefix, selector pp: This pattern style is useful to match whole sub-directories.
 The pattern pp:/data/bar matches /data/bar and everything therein. - Path full-match, selector pf: This pattern style is useful to match whole paths.
 This is kind of a pseudo pattern as it can not have any variable or unspecified parts the full, precise path must be given. pf:/data/foo.txt matches /data/foo.txt only.